Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 the same syntax, but have a couple of differences.

-allows multiple inheritance as well as true nested
+define-class allows multiple inheritance as well as true nested

 (first-class) class objects.
 However, the implementation